Welcome to today's edition of the Rush 24-7 podcast.

 They are in fear of it.

-They think Bush and Rove and Cheney are planning a dramatic October surprise, and Mertha's uh guess, quote unquote, as to what the October surprise is going to be will be an announcement right before the election of a massive withdrawal of troops from Iraq, bring them home a redeployment or what have you, in an attempt to change the plummeting fortunes.
+And Mirtha's guess, quote unquote, as to what the October surprise is going to be will be an announcement right before the election of a massive withdrawal of troops from Iraq, bring them home, a redeployment or what have you, in an attempt to change the plummeting fortunes.

-That would give him bragging rights for a defense department plan.
+That would give him bragging rights for a Defense Department plan.

-I put I put nothing past these uh these politicians.
+I put nothing past these politicians.

-Interesting take, too, uh uh UK Times.
+Interesting take too, UK Times.

-Uh and the headline, I'll just use that to tease you, and it it's really a good take, I think.
+And the headline, I'll just use that to tease you.

 The tragedy of the Iraq invasion is that there won't be another.